Richard Brauer: Mathematical work

 Several theorems bear his name, including Brauer's induction theorem, which has applications in number theory as well as finite group theory, and its corollary Brauer's characterization of characters, which is central to the theory of group characters.

 The Brauer–Fowler theorem, published in 1956, later provided significant impetus towards the classification of finite simple groups, for it implied that there could only be finitely many finite simple groups for which the centralizer of an involution (element of order 2) had a specified structure.

-Brauer applied modular representation theory to obtain subtle information about group characters, particularly via his three main theorems.
+Brauer introduced the idea of "resolvent degree" in 1975.
+He applied modular representation theory to obtain subtle information about group characters, particularly via his three main theorems.
 These methods were particularly useful in the classification of finite simple groups with low rank Sylow 2-subgroups.
 The Brauer–Suzuki theorem showed that no finite simple group could have a generalized quaternion Sylow 2-subgroup, and the Alperin–Brauer–Gorenstein theorem classified finite groups with wreathed or quasidihedral Sylow 2-subgroups.
 The methods developed by Brauer were also instrumental in contributions by others to the classification program: for example, the Gorenstein–Walter theorem, classifying finite groups with a dihedral Sylow 2-subgroup, and Glauberman's Z* theorem.
 The theory of a block with a cyclic defect group, first worked out by Brauer in the case when the principal block has defect group of order p, and later worked out in full generality by E. C. Dade, also had several applications to group theory, for example to finite groups of matrices over the complex numbers in small dimension.
 The Brauer tree is a combinatorial object associated to a block with cyclic defect group which encodes much information about the structure of the block.

+Brauer formulated numerous influential problems on modular representation theory, among which the Brauer height zero conjecture and the k(B) conjecture.

 In 1970, he was awarded the National Medal of Science.